strapi/strapi/CONTRIBUTING.md

 yarn develop
 ```

-The administration panel should now be available at http://localhost:4000/admin
+The administration panel should now be available at http://localhost:4000/admin.
+Make sure the example application (step 4) is still running.

 **Awesome!
 You are now able to contribute to Strapi.**

-#### 6. Available commands
+### 6. Available commands

 - `yarn watch` starts yarn watch in all packages.
 - `yarn build` builds the `strapi-helper-plugin` (use this command when you develop in the administration panel).